kienmarkdo/Weather-Application/README.md

 # Weather Application

-First web development project using HTML, CSS, SCSS and JavaScript.
+First web development project following a tutorial using HTML, CSS, SCSS and JavaScript.
 Uses the Open Weather Map API to retrieve weather data and displays a mobile-first responsive design.
-Features accessibility considerations, the geolocation API, persistent storage, Fetch API with async/await.
+Features accessibility considerations, the geolocation API, persistent storage, Fetch API with async/await and serverless functions.

 ## Overview